chaoticgd/cgon-cpp/docs/custom-property-types.md

 }
 ```

-would result in the following error if a negative price is provided:
+would result in the following error message being displayed if a negative price is provided:

 ```
   what():  The price cannot be negative: